elimS2/graph-planner/docs/features/comments-fullscreen-image-viewer-roadmap.md

 - Image viewer is implemented inline in `app/templates/project.html` via an injected overlay and a global `window.__openImageViewer(url)` function that collects images from `#commentsList .comments-prose img`, supports keyboard navigation, zoom/pan, and overlay close.
 - Wiring occurs when rendering each comment (inside `refreshLists` logic): images within `.comments-prose` receive click and keyboard handlers that call `window.__openImageViewer(img.src)`.
 - Fullscreen for comments is toggled by `#btnCommentsFullscreen`, handled in `setupTaskCommentsResizer()` → `applyFullscreen(state)`.
 It hides non-comment blocks, adjusts sidebar width/height, and toggles `document.body.classList.add('comments-fs')`.
-- CSS includes a rule to hide `.graph-layout-toolbar` during `.comments-fs` to prevent z-index bleedthrough from main toolbar.
+- Previously, CSS hid `.graph-layout-toolbar` during `.comments-fs` to prevent z-index bleedthrough from the header toolbar.
+Layout controls have been moved into Sidebar → Settings → Graph Layout, so this rule is obsolete and removed.

 ## Observed Bug